 In 66 BCE, the Roman general Pompey was campaigning in the East.
 Aware of the weakness of the Seleucid rulers, and anticipating that their inability to keep order in their area might eventually cause problems for Rome, Pompey annexed Syria as a Roman provence, and in 63 BCE abolished the Seleucid monarchy.
 He then decided to put an end to the factional conflicts between the Hellenizing and traditional Jewish factions that were causing such trouble in Judaea.
 After carrying out a successful siege of Jerusalem, Pompey invaded and put Palestine under the rule of Rome.
 He returned to Rome in 62 BCE with thousands of war prisoners, including, it is said, great numbers of Jews.

 With Pompey's prisoners added to the population of permanent Jewish settlers already in Rome, the community was large enough to form an established colony.
 Before too long, many of the Jewish slaves became freedmen.
-Some earned enough to ransom themselves, many were redeemed by their co-religionists, who felt it a sacred obligation to free their brethren from bondage, and some were freed "if their purchasers found them to be more trouble than they were worth because of their dietary and other laws and their disinclination to work one day in seven" (Smallwood, Roman Rule, p.
-131).
+Some earned enough to ransom themselves, many were redeemed by their co-religionists, who felt it a sacred obligation to free their brethren from bondage, and some were freed "if their purchasers found them to be more trouble than they were worth because of their dietary and other laws and their disinclination to work one day in seven" (8).

-In 59 BCE, in a defense of Lucius Valerius Flaccus against the charge that he had embezzled funds collected for the Temple in Jerusalem, the orator Cicero alluded for dramatic effect to the size and impact of the growing Jewish community in Rome (Leon, Rome, pp. 6-8; Smallwood, Roman Rule, p.
-126).
-Later, the Roman historian Stabo reported that in the reign of Augustus (27 BCE - 14 CE), Jews were present in every city of the Roman Empire (As quoted by Josephus, Antiquities, 184.108.40.206-117).
+In 59 BCE, in a defense of Lucius Valerius Flaccus against the charge that he had embezzled funds collected for the Temple in Jerusalem, the orator Cicero alluded for dramatic effect to the size and impact of the growing Jewish community in Rome (9).
+Later, the Roman historian Strabo reported that in the reign of Augustus (27 BCE - 14 CE), Jews were present in every city of the Roman Empire (10).
 Many of them had probably come to those cities to improve their economic condition through the greater opportunities there for trade and commerce.

-After Syria fell to the Romans, the subjugation of the Jewish kingdom was next, for, as A. Schalit commented, "Rome did not customarily allow any country, great or small, to remain an independent state within her sphere of influence, without attempting to annex it or at least to turn it into a Roman protectorate" (A. Schalit, "The Fall of the Hasmonean Dynasty and the Roman Conquest, "The World History of the Jewish People: The Herodian Period, vol. 7, M. Avi-Yohah and Z. Baras, eds.
-New Brunswick, NJ: Rutgers University Press, 1975, p.
-27).
+After Syria fell to the Romans, the subjugation of the Jewish kingdom was next, for, as A. Schalit commented, "Rome did not customarily allow any country, great or small, to remain an independent state within her sphere of influence, without attempting to annex it or at least to turn it into a Roman protectorate" (11).

 Vespasian and Titus celebrated their conquest in a joint triumph in Rome.
 Their victory procession, with its display of many of the holiest treasures looted from the Second Temple and the sight of many Jews, some of them well-known and greatly revered, being exhibited as captives, must have caused profound grief and despair in the Jewish community of Rome.

-Roman casualties from this conflict were heavy, but the number of Jews killed in battle or by starvation and disease, or taken as prisoners or flung at once into slavery, was in the tens of thousands (Smallwood, Roman Rule, p.
-327 and note 152).
+Roman casualties from this conflict were heavy, but the number of Jews killed in battle or by starvation and disease, or taken as prisoners or flung at once into slavery, was in the tens of thousands (15).
 Once again, as a result of war, the Jewish population of Rome was increased.

 Before this event, Josephus had returned to Palestine upon the completion of his mission to the court of Nero.
 The nationalistic feeling that had arisen in the Jewish population under Roman rule gave rise to an active and determined resistance movement, and a futile struggle against the mightiest power of their world.
 Josephus may have been reluctant to join a war against Rome, whose might and majesty he had seen with his own eyes, but when put in charge of Galilee, he built strong fortifications and trained an army in accordance with Roman practices.
 His forces acquitted themselves well for a while, but Josephus' military career effectively ended at the siege of Jotapata (Yofat).

-Opting out of further conflict by working his way into the favor of the victorious general and soon-to-be-emperor Vespasian, Josephus returned to Rome where he remained for the rest of his life, writing assiduously about the Jews, perhaps to make amends for what many Jews considered to be his traitorous behavior during the revolt (E. Ferguson, Backgrounds of Early Christianity, 2d ed.
-Grand Rapids, MI: William B. Eerdmans Publishing Co., 1993, pp. 456-460; Josephus, BJ 3:8).
+Opting out of further conflict by working his way into the favor of the victorious general and soon-to-be-emperor Vespasian, Josephus returned to Rome where he remained for the rest of his life, writing assiduously about the Jews, perhaps to make amends for what many Jews considered to be his traitorous behavior during the revolt (16).

 What is perhaps the earliest epigraphic evidence to date of the Jewish presence in Italy may refer to a pawn of these wars.
 On a tombstone from the Naples area, an inscription reads: "[Cl]audia Aster, a captive from Jerusalem.
 Ti[berius] Claudius [Pro]culus (?), freeman of Augustus, took care.
 I ask that you take care that no one should cast down my inscription contrary to law.
-She lived 25 years" (CIJ 1.556/JIWE 1. pp. 43-45).
+She lived 25 years" (17).

-David Noy has dated this epitaph to the late first century CE, because even had Claudia been taken as a baby during Titus' conquest of Jerusalem, her death would likely have occurred before 95 CE (JIWE 1. pp. 43-45).
+David Noy has dated this epitaph to the late first century CE, because even had Claudia been taken as a baby during Titus' conquest of Jerusalem, her death would likely have occurred before 95 CE (18).
 Tiberius Claudius Proculus, perhaps the owner or patron of Claudia Aster, may have been a freedman of the Emperor Claudius (Tiberius Claudius Drusus, reigned 41-54 CE).
 Noy suggests that he may actually have been her husband since, under Roman law, unless she were married, Claudia would have been under the minimum age for manumission (Aster is the Latinized form of Esther.
-Proculus (or Proclus) is a fairly common name in the Greco-Roman environment at this time, and seen on several Jewish epitaphs: cf. JIWE 2: 110, pp. 93-94, and n.
-166, p.
-132).
+Proculus (or Proclus) is a fairly common name in the Greco-Roman environment at this time, and seen on several Jewish epitaphs (19).

 Ties between early Imperial Rome and the region of Campania, where the epitaph to Claudia was found, had grown strong because the region possessed important harbor facilities convenient to Rome.
 These included the major port and Roman naval base at Misenum and the bustling commercial port of Puteoli (Pozzuoli), a trading center where foreigners from the Greco-Oriental world mingled with one another and the native population.
 Probably so much early epigraphic testimony for the presence of Jews in Italy has been found in the Campanian area because of the substantial